sgraden/vpc/getting-started.md

 # Getting started with IBM Cloud Virtual Private Cloud Beta release

-You can create, name, and resize your IBM Cloud VPC using the [IBM Console](console-tutorial.html), the [`ibmcloud` CLI](cli-network-reference.html), or the [VPC REST API](apis.html) provided by IBM Cloud.
-For step-by-step instructions, refer to these documents:
+You can create, name, and resize your IBM Cloud VPC using three different interfaces:

+ * the [IBM Console](console-tutorial.html), which offers a graphical user interface,
+ * the [`ibmcloud` command line interface](cli-network-reference.html), which is available by downloading a plugin,
+ * the [VPC REST API](apis.html), which is part of the Regional Application Interface Service (RIAS) provided by IBM Cloud.

+## Overview steps for setting up your IBM Cloud VPC

+Whichever interface method you may choose, here's the general flow for how to get going:

+1. Create a Virtual Private Cloud.
+2. Create one or more subnets in the Virtual Private Cloud in one or more zones.
+3. Create network Access Control Lists (ACLs) to manage traffic to your subnets.
+4. Select the profiles of virtual server instances (VSIs) you'd like to run, and instantiate them.
+5. Create security groups to manage traffic to your virtual servers.
+6. Reserve a Floating IP address, and associate it with a server.
+7. Create a public gateway (PGW) if you want public internet traffic to your subnet.
+8. Create servers in one or more zones of a Virtual Private Cloud.
+9. Deploy your service or applications across those servers

+**Note: You can delete a Virtual Private Cloud if there are no running instances in it.**

+## Step-by-step instructions

+For step-by-step instructions on how to get started, refer to these documents:

  * [Using the IBM Consule UI to set up your VPC and its resources](console-tutorial.html)
  * [Using the `ibmcloud` command line interface to set up your VPC and its resources](how-to-verify-access.html#cli-access)